Solution Focused approaches to creating the future you want.

 In NLP goal setting, the M stands for measurable.
 It refers to measuring success (income received, mountain climbed, sales achieved etc ).
-The Preferred Future however is ‘qualitative’ not ‘quantitative’ - more about feelings and sensations, that numbers and facts.
-You know you have achieved the desired outcome because you experience it.
-And what you experience feels meaningful to be worthwhile.
+The Preferred Future however, is ‘qualitative’ not ‘quantitative’ - more about feelings and sensations, than numbers and facts.
+What you imagine you also, in some sense, experience.
 The Maldives vision is full of connection and sensation.
 For this vision to be meaningful, safety and security need to be core needs.
-If you need a little danger, some degree of risk and excitement this vision of the future would not feel meaningful or motivating.
+If you need a little danger, some degree of risk and excitement, this vision of the future would not feel meaningful or motivating.

 If going to the Maldives would stretch your finances and makes you feel concerned when you think about it, maybe its a stretch.
 You might change the location to the Canary Islands or Cornwall.
 What is the state of your relationship now?
 What are the state of your finances?